 Changes to super

-On 23 November 2016 a number of superannuation changes originally proposed in the 2016-2017 Federal Budget were legislated when the Treasury Laws Amendment (Fair and Sustainable Superannuation) Bill 2016 passed parliament.
+From July 1st 2017 a number of superannuation changes originally proposed in the 2016-2017 Federal Budget will take place.
 The changes are positive overall, improving the equity, efficiency and sustainability of super tax concessions.

 The changes include:

 Introduction of a transfer balance cap

 A $1.6 million cap has been introduced on the amount that can be transferred to super in retirement phase when earnings are tax-free.
 Additional savings can remain in an accumulation account (where earnings are taxed at 15 per cent) or remain outside super.
 This comes into effect from 1 July 2017 and will be indexed in following years.
 Retired people with retirement phase balances below $1.7 million on 30 June 2017 will have 6 months from 1 July 2017 to bring their balances under $1.6 million without penalty.
 If your retirement phase income streams (transfer balance) remains in excess of the transfer balance cap on 1 January 2018, you may have to pay excess transfer balance tax.

 Concessional superannuation contributions cap reduced

 The annual concessional contributions cap was reduced to $25,000 (from $30,000 p.a. for those aged under 49 at the end of the previous financial year and $35,000 p.a. otherwise).